bbsnly/chartjs-php/README.md

 [![Latest Stable Version](https://poser.pugx.org/bbsnly/chartjs-php/v/stable.svg)](https://packagist.org/packages/bbsnly/chartjs-php)
 [![License](https://poser.pugx.org/bbsnly/chartjs-php/license.svg)](https://packagist.org/packages/bbsnly/chartjs-php)

-This package helps you to generate  element directly in PHP.
+This package helps you to generate [ChartJS](https://www.chartjs.org/ "ChartJS") element directly in PHP.

 This package is a powerful tool designed to streamline the process of creating [ChartJS](https://www.chartjs.org/ "ChartJS") elements.
 [ChartJS](https://www.chartjs.org/ "ChartJS") is a popular JavaScript library used for creating beautiful, responsive, and interactive charts.
 However, it requires writing JavaScript code, which might not be convenient or efficient in a PHP environment.